-Providing military service to your country is a dangerous job and those who enter this area, in a professional capacity, are likely to be accepting of that fact that injuries may happen in the line of duty.
+Providing military service to your country is a dangerous job and those who enter this area, in a professional capacity, are likely to be accepting of the fact that injuries may happen in the line of duty.
 However, military personnel do have a right to expect that their safety is protected when not in a direct combat situation.
-If you feel you have suffered an injury whilst on duty, and you feel that it was caused due to poor safety measures, you may be able to bring a claim * against your employer for compensation.
+If you feel you have suffered an injury whilst on duty, and you feel that it was caused due to poor safety measures, you may be able to bring a claim against your employer for compensation.

 The Defence Forces in Ireland is comprised of the Army, Air Corps, Naval Service and Reserve Defence Forces.
 If you have been injured, or a loved one has died, whilst delivering duties for any of these organisations, you may be eligible to claim military injury compensation.
+You can speak to one of our specialist solicitors now via our contact page, or you can follow our advice below.

 Instigating a claim for negligence